nasa/trick/docs/documentation/simulation_capabilities/Data-Record.md

 drg.add_variable("ball.obj.state.output.position[1]", "y_pos")
 ```

+Only individual primitive types can be recorded.
+Arrays, strings/char *, structured objects, or STL types are not supported.

 ### Changing the Recording Rate

 To change the recording rate call the <tt>set_cycle()</tt> method of the recording group.